Ready for the Floor

-"Ready for the Floor" is a song by British electronic group Hot Chip, and the second single from their 2008 album Made in the Dark.
+"Ready for the Floor" is a song by English synth-pop band Hot Chip, and the second single from their 2008 album Made in the Dark.
 It was released on 28 January 2008 and peaked at number six on the UK Singles Chart in February 2008.
 It was nominated for a Grammy Award for Best Dance Recording.

 Composition

 Alexis Taylor gave an explanation about the use of the line, "You're my number one guy" in the song, and also explained how it visually impacted the music video (Taylor is dressed as the Joker):

 "I really like this line in the first Batman film, not the very first one that was made, but the first Tim Burton Batman film.
 Jack Palance tells Jack Nicholson, 'You are my number one guy.'
 And it's a completely false statement.
 The very next scene is Jack Nicholson being set up and about to be killed off by Jack Palance's character.
 Then he survives all of this and he comes back as the Joker and he kills Jack Palance.
 And later on he quotes Jack Palance, he says it to his goon, Bob the Goon, 'You are my number one guy.'
 He says it in a really funny, mimicking way.
 I quite like it.
 He's not only mimicking the character in the film, he's also mimicking Jack Palance as an actor.
 He's mimicking his melodramatic style.
 That line has always stuck with me."

 Some media reports incorrectly asserted that Hot Chip had originally written the song "Ready for the Floor" for Australian singer Kylie Minogue.
 Alexis Taylor explained: "It started because someone asked me if we would ever write for Kylie.
 I said that we'd been asked to write for her but we'd never got round to it.
 And I said if we had to give her one of our songs, Ready for the Floor would probably be the most suitable.
 From that, I got misquoted.
 We didn't write Ready for the Floor for Kylie, didn't send it to her and she never heard it."